trinko/contao-zad_switcher/README.md

 ZAD Style Switcher - An extension for Contao CMS
 ------------------------------------------------
-Since Contao does not offer a native tool for the insertion of a style switcher in a website, this extension solves the problem.
+Since Contao does not offer a native tool for adding a style switcher to a website, this extension solves the problem.

 A style switcher allows users to choose the preferred style to view your website.